-Join us for the Fall 2013 Gender and Pop Culture Speaker Series!
+Join us Each Semester for the Gender and Pop Culture Speaker Series!

 This series focuses on popular icons and trends in U.S. culture and their portrayal of gender and sexuality.
 Each talk/roundtable will run about 30 minutes with discussion to follow.
-All are free and open to the public.
+All events within the series are free and open to the public.

 Joyce Carol Oates